Phantas0s/mouseless-dev/content/posts/grep-beginner-mouseless.md

 +++
 date = "2021-04-01"
 draft = false
+title = "grep: The Basics"
-title = "GNU grep For Beginners" image = "/images/2021/grep/grep.png"
+image = "/images/2021/grep/grep.png"

 description = "How to use grep: matching, invert match, output line numbers, file name, number of matches... and more!"